Rank Promotions

 What does my current rank mean and what belt do I wear if I am ranked in both in JA and USJA?

 As for the students under age 15 your current rank is based on the JA system weather you are a member or not.
 If you want to be tested, ranked and compete in Judo tournaments you must join the USJA.
-For those that chose not to join either organization you will still be tested and promoted but it will not be recorded by an official organization outside CheckMate.
-You will be able to wear whatever rank is highest to class regardless of organization affiliation.
-As for adult student, although we now offer a separate class for Judo and Jujitsu you can wear your Jujitsu rank at either class format.
+For those that chose not to join either organization you will still be tested and promoted but it will not be recorded by an official organization outside Checkmate.

 So what are the kids learning?
 Is it Jujitsu or Judo?

-The kids are learning Judo as tool for self defense.
+The smaller children are learning a combination of judo/jujitsu principles and some striking as a foundation for self defense.
 If they wish to compete in Judo tournament we will then coach them in the sport of Judo.
-We are currently laying the ground work for that crossover now.
 As the tournament season approaches we will give you and your child the opportunity to decide if competition is something you are both interested in.

-Why not teach Jujitsu to the little ones?
+Why not teach the adult style of Jujitsu to the very little ones?

-Jujitsu is far too dangerous for kids under age 15.
+Many parts of Jujitsu are far too dangerous for young children.
 It requires them to have a great deal of control over their motor skills.
-It also requires the student to be able to decide for him or herself how much pain or damage to inflict on an attacker, a decision that I think a child is unprepared to make at that young age.
-Judo lays a great foundation for kids in terms of self defense.
-It gives them an option to striking, hones the motor skill development, and helps develop a fine sense of balance, both of self and their opponent.
-All of which develop physical and mental confidence.
-For this reason I have chosen to teach Judo to the kids as a prelude to learning jujitsu as they get older.
+It also requires the student to be able to guage how much force to use during a potential attack, an assessment that is difficult for most children at such a young age.
+Our modified system lays a great foundation for kids in terms of self defense.
+It gives them an alternative to striking, accelerates their motor skill development, and helps develop a fine sense of balance with regard to their own bodies as well as their opponents.
+All of which develop physical and mental confidence, building the foundation for future athletic activities as well as self defense.

 As you or your child begins to achieve rank be careful not to fall into the trap of comparing yourself to others as it pertains to your rank.
 Although there are certain fundamentals that everyone must grasp in order to get promoted to the next rank you are also being measured against yourself from the day you walked through my door.
 This is the most important factor.
 This is the focus of personal development and growth.